-Five USFK service members tested positive for COVID-19 after arriving in South Korea between Aug.
-1 and 15.
+Three USFK service members, one Department of Defense civilian contractor and one Department of Defense Education Activity civilian employee tested positive for COVID-19 after arriving in South Korea between July 30 and Aug.
+7.

-Three individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and the other two individuals tested positive on the second test required to exit mandatory quarantine.
-All have since been transferred to an isolation facility designated for confirmed COVID-19 cases at Camp Humphreys or Osan Air Base.
+Four of the individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and one individual who initially tested negative on his first test later developed symptoms and retested positive.
+All individuals were transferred to an isolation facility designated for confirmed COVID-19 cases on Camp Humphreys upon testing positive.

 Thorough cleaning of all transportation assets and quarantine rooms has been completed.

-USFK health professionals determined contact tracing was limited due to the service members, and all other passengers on the commercial and chartered flights being tested upon arrival, and immediately quarantined without interacting with anybody besides other individuals on their flight or those providing administrative and medical support after their arrival; none of the new arrivals have interacted with anyone residing within USFK installations or the local community.
+USFK health professionals determined contact tracing was limited due to the service members and all other passengers on the commercial and chartered flights being tested upon arrival, and immediately quarantined without interacting with anyone besides other individuals on their flights or those providing administrative and medical support after their arrival; none of the new arrivals have interacted with anyone residing within USFK installations or the local community.

-Despite the recent confirmed cases, USFK remains at a high level of readiness with less than 1% of its active duty service members currently confirmed positive with COVID-19.
+Despite the confirmed cases, USFK remains at a high level of readiness with less than 1% of its active duty service members who are currently confirmed positive for COVID-19.
+USFK has not had an internal positive COVID-19 case since mid-April.

 USFK continues to maintain a robust combined defense posture to protect the Republic of Korea against any threat or adversary while maintaining prudent preventive measures to protect the force.